nirajanDevHub108/Github-Action/README.md

 -under matrix strategy we decribe value to be used in multiple way
 - **warning*
 -Each executed job count towards billing purpose.
 A matrix generating 9 jobs of 3 minutes each will lead to 27 minutes of billied time so that will be action time you used for runing long jobs

+# *Environments*
+-allow us to create multiple env with diffrent rules for multiple deployments
+- env variablrs are available in the vars context,while secrets are available in the secrets contexts.